browniebroke/browniebroke.com/src/posts/gh-action-pre-commit-autoupdate.md

 ---
 date: 2020-07-12
 author: browniebroke
-title: 'Auto-update pre-commit hooks with GitHub Action'
+title: 'Auto-update pre-commit hooks with GitHub Actions'
 description: 'A short post to explain how to get pre-hooks to automatically update their version in the config file.'
 header_image: images/gh-action-pre-commit-hook/header.png
 og_image: images/gh-action-pre-commit-hook/open-graph.png